-Found in translation: The lingua franca of exceptional performance has been added to your bookmarks.
+Found in translation: The lingua franca of exceptional performance has been saved

 The three rules that provided the title for Raynor and Ahmed’s recent book on exceptional performance are based on the large-scale and detailed study of American corporations.
 But do these findings mean anything outside of the American context?
 Do they need to be adapted?
 Are they even relevant?